Hepher114/Devops-pipeline-1/2-Ansible.md

 # Add Jenkins master and slave as hosts

-Add the Jenkins master and slave private IPs in the inventory file.
+Add the Jenkins master and slave private IPs in the inventory file (hosts).
 In this case, we are using `/opt` as our working directory for Ansible.

 ```hcl
 [jenkins]